carloshh/poc-architecture-spring-data-jdbc/README.md

 * Spring Boot based
 * Use of Java 16 new features
 * Persistence using Spring Data JDBC with two different data sources
-* Support integration tests for both data sources
+* Support integration tests for both data sources using test containers

 ### Requisites
 To run this proof of concept the following requirements have to be met